 It took me half an hour to catch up to them.
 The lightning in the air made my hair puff up and float.
-The thunder would split the sky and I stepped, bow at the ready.
-The smell of wet fur invaded my nostrils and the wind fluttered my cloak.
+The thunder would split the sky, and I stepped, bow at the ready.
+The smell of wet fur invaded my nostrils, and the wind fluttered my cloak.
 I dodged lightning strikes as the herd ran in circles, softening the frozen ground for the rest.
-The snow and broken plants followed them as a testimony of their strength.
+The snow and broken plants followed them in a swirl as a testimony of their strength.

 Breathe in, breathe out.

-My hands shook as the moment I dreamt slowly manifested into a reality.
+My hands shook as the moment I dreamt slowly manifested into reality.

-Few beasts split and charged me from around the bubble, their head low, their horn ominously glowing.
+A few beasts split and charged me from around the bubble, their heads low and their horns ominously glowing.

 In the moment of fear, I surrendered my body to my ‘inner mind’ and experienced the events as if watching someone else.
 My legs sprang and carried me towards them.
-I leaped but a moment before my final push, the ground had shaken and made my last step wobbly.
-The flight was too low and in the burst of blue and a flash of red, I stumbled to the other side, and entered the arcane bubble.
-The herd continued and before I met the gaze of my target, I checked myself.
+I leaped, but a moment before my final push, the ground had shaken and made my last step wobbly.
+The flight was too low, and in the burst of blue and a flash of red, I stumbled to the other side and entered the arcane bubble.
+The herd continued, and before meeting the gaze of my target, I checked myself.

 My left thigh was carved, the wound scorched from the lightning, the blood painting the snow.
 I had two minutes at best.

-This was a young male, his back leg infected, the disease already in his blood I could tell.
-He lowered his head, top horns towering like curved spears.
-His dominion over harrahoon was weak and with every wild surge, his body twitched in pain.
+This was a young male, his back leg infected; the disease was already in his blood, I could tell.
+He lowered his head, his top horns towering like curved spears.
+His dominion over harahoon was weak, and with every wild surge, his body twitched in pain.
 Saliva oozed from his mouth as he was trying to catch a breath.
-Still, he was better, having a few days instead of three dozen breaths.
+Still, he was better than me, having a few days instead of three dozen breaths.